Translated by Hilary Keyes

 The History of Taiyaki and Imagawayaki

-But not just any fish, but a 'tai' or red sea bream, which are considered a lucky or auspicious dish in Japan and eaten mainly to celebrate different festivals and events.
-These fish-shaped sweet buns won over the masses and have been sold ever since.
+But not just any fish, but rather a "tai" or red sea bream.
+Tai is considered an auspicious dish in Japan and is eaten mainly to celebrate different festivals and events.
+These new buns won over the masses and have been sold ever since.

 Seijiro Kanbei's original shop Naniwaso Honten is still in business and located in Azabu Juban, Tokyo.
 This is a must-visit shop for fans of taiyaki and its creator.

 Taiyaki and Imagawayaki With a Twist?